ChatGPT App Tutorial: Build Your First App in 5 Minutes

 ChatGPT can recommend recipes, but it can only describe them as text.
 With a ChatGPT App, that same recipe becomes a structured card with prep times, a clickable ingredient list, and numbered steps.
 The difference between a wall of text and something people actually want to use.

 In this tutorial, you will build that recipe card from scratch.
-By the end, you will have a working app running in a local ChatGPT simulator that you can extend, test, and ship to production.
+By the end, you will have a working app running in a local ChatGPT inspector that you can extend, test, and ship to production.

 Prerequisites